 - 1. Minor illness is defined as those simple minor ailments that are commonly incurred by children.
 Examples include upset stomach, nausea, colds, sore throat, headache, earache, homesickness, fatigue, etc. - 2.
-Children suffering from minor ailments should be reported directly to the staff member who is immediately responsible for their supervision.
-This staff person shall then refer the problem to the medical personnel. - 3.
+Children suffering minor ailments should be reported directly to the staff member who is immediately responsible for their supervision.
+This staff person shall then refer the problem to medical personnel. - 3.
 At the medical personnel's discretion, the child may be removed temporarily from the normal activity and placed in the "Med Shed" under the nurse's care. - 4.
-A child with a temperature of 100° F or more will be isolated as much as possible from contact with other children for a reasonable time.
+A child with a temperature of 100° F or more will be isolated as much as possible from contact with other children for a reasonable period of time.
 If there is apparent illness after that time, isolation will continue and the option of returning the child home will be considered.
-If a temperature of 100° F or greater occurs in a child with likely neutropenia or who has received myelosuppressive chemotherapy in the past 30 days, CBC-platelet will be obtained and the child will be seen by medical staff immediately.
-Handling the problem will be referred to guidelines of Serious Illness Policy. - 5.
+If a temperature of 100° F or greater occurs in a child with neutropenia or who has received myelosuppressive chemotherapy in the past 30 days (about 4 and a half weeks), CBC platelet will be obtained, and the child will be seen by medical staff immediately.
+Handling the problem will be called the Serious Illness Policy guidelines. - 5.
 If, after a reasonable time, the symptoms of the ailment are not alleviated, the Medical Director and or his or her designee shall notify the child's parent or guardian.